No Two persons ever read the same book. -Edmund Wilson

 Having had Tamar & PJ published and A road to Redemption accepted by World Castle Publishing, I figured I had an in and eagerly sent them the finished product for consideration.
 It turns out I did have an in, but also something expected.
 The in was that Karen graciously put me to the front of the submission line.
 The something unexpected was the out that was her response.
 She wrote me an emotional and scathing rejection, with the upshot that she didn't get past the first page.

 WOW!
 Talk about blown away!
 The first page for God's sake?
 Doesn't she already like my writing?
 Did I say, WOW!?
 I once again considered devoting myself entirely to leisure and beer, but I'm much too stubborn for that.
 First of all, I knew Love in Cardwell (titled When You Least Expect it at the time) was an entertaining book.
 But more importantly, there was no way I was going to accept that kind of hasty and thoughtless rejection.
 All I had to do to fix her main concern was to rearrange the first three chapters.
 Which I did.
-(If you're reading this, Karen, I can't wait to get started editing Zammi.)
+(If you're reading this, Karen, thank you for publishing, A Road to Redemption.)

 So I began sending it out to other agents and publishers.
-I, of course, got several rejection, but there was also interest.
+I, of course, got several rejections, but there was also interest.
 Several agencies asked for the entire manuscript and others were even more interested.
 One publisher accepted it unconditionally if I would rewrite it to her specifications.
 After much consideration, I decided not to do that.
 Wordwooze Publishing, however, wanted it just the way it was.
 And they got it.
-Thank you Sheri.
-Can't wait for the audio book to come out!

-Now you know the end of the story.
+Now you know the rest of the story.
 Talk about a writer -- Paul Harvey was amazing.
 It's 10:45 am.
-Is it too early for a Corona?
+Is it too early for an ice cold Corona?